John and Gerry's Orchids of Britain and Europe

 Ophrys polyxo

 This is a relatively new member of the O. heldreichii group from the Aegean island of Rhodes.
-It was formally described after a great deal of research in 2005, the authors being Messrs Mast, Garnier, Devillers-Tersch and Devillers.
+It was formally described after much research in 2005, the authors being Messrs Mast, Garnier, Devillers-Terschuren and Devillers.

 O. polyxo is endemic to Rhodes and is reasonably common in most parts of the island where there are few other scolopaxoid Ophrys species with which it can be confused.
 O. calypsus and more particularly O. calypsus v scolopaxoides are also relatively frequent and in some forms can present difficulty with identification.
 O. polyxo is however a more slenderly proportioned flower with less rounded and more elongated sepals.

+O. rhodia is common on the island and hybridization between the two species is common (examples of these are illustrated below).
 The photos are all from Rhodes and date from early April.

 As was mentioned above, O. polyxo readily hybridizes and the following illustrations depict crosses with O. rhodia (1&2) and O. cornutula (3).